ggerganov/ggml/examples/gpt-2/README.md

 ## Batched generation example

-You can try the batched geberation from a given prompt using the gpt-2-batched
+You can try the batched generation from a given prompt using the gpt-2-batched binary.

 Sample output: